 It might be a reflection of the world that they live in, as well.
 For me, I really see two scales of danger.
 One is that we, as humans, put a lot of faith in machines—particularly our generation, Generation X. When I go to drive across town—and I’ve lived in my hometown of Austin, Texas, for seventeen years—I know a really good short route right through downtown.
 Every time I try to take it, my significant other will tell me that Google says there is a better route.
 We trust technology more than other humans.

-The problem comes in, it’s like, if you have these ten thousand squirrels and they’re a toddler-level AI, you could turn over control far too early and end up in a very bad place.
+The problem comes when, it’s like, if you have these ten thousand squirrels and they’re a toddler-level AI, you could turn over control far too early and end up in a very bad place.
 A mistake could happen, it could shut down the grid, a lot of people could die.
 That’s a form of danger I think some people are talking about, and they’re talking about it on the five-year scale because that’s where it’s at.
 You could get into that situation not because it’s more intelligent than us, but just because you put more reliance on something that isn’t actually very intelligent.
 That’s one possible danger that we’re facing.

 The hundred-year danger is that I think people are afraid of the Hollywood scenario, the Skynet scenario, which I’m less afraid of—although I have one particular view on that that does give me some concern.
 I do get up every morning and tell Alexa, “Alexa, tell the robots I am on your side,” because I know how they’re programming the AI.
-If I write that line of code ten-thousand times, maybe I can get in the algorithm.
+If I write that line of code ten-thousand times, maybe I can get it in the algorithm.

 There are more than a few efforts underway, by one count, twenty-two different governments who are trying to figure out how to weaponize artificial intelligence.
 Does that concern you or is that just how things are?